Jia-Rong-Xie/data-DMRP/README.md

 The file “twitter_activity.txt” provides the evolution dataset of 184,095 Twitter users.
 The first to fourth column are similar to those in file “weibo_activity.txt”.
 The fifty column is the time interval of collection time, in days, for each user.

 By decompressing the file “tracks.rar”, one will obtain the files “T1.txt” ~ “T253.txt” which provide the tracks of 253 information items.
 In each .txt file, the tweet users (including the poster) are listed by their reset ID.
 The file “cascade_size.txt” provides the numbers of retweet users (including the poster) of the information items.
 Note that some retweet users (including the poster) are missing when we collected the tracks data.
+For the privacy of users, the unique identifier of the tracks are protected.
+The unique identifiers are available from the corresponding author upon reasonable request.

 The code reads the file “kout_kin_count.txt”, which provides the degree distribution of our Weibo network 2014.
 The first to third column are the follower count, the followee count, and the number of users with both that follower count and followee count, respectively.